 Peak District, Derbyshire Holiday July 1999 - page 2

-Monument on Birchen Edge, visited Bakewell and did a walk in Monsal Dale.
+Birchen Edge, visited Bakewell and enjoyed a very scenic walk in Monsal

 This is page two of two.